 Realization 1: People are incredibly concerned about themselves, so concerned that they have a limited ability to take note of others

 I later in life learned that when they DO notice someone else doing something weird, they’re often just relieved that they aren’t the only one who does weird stuff.

-Realization 2: When I realized how uncomfortable most people are, I become more comfortable.
+Realization 2: When I realized how uncomfortable most people are, I became more comfortable.